Quantum Field as a quantum cellular automaton: the Dirac free evolution in one dimension

-It is convenient to take $x,t$ to be real-valued continuous variable by extending the Fourier transform in Eq. (\ref{eq:smoothstatetimet}) to real $x,t$.
-We derive the integral in Eq. (\ref{eq:smoothstatetimet}) with respect to $t$, and expand $\Omega$ vs $k$ around $k_0$ up to the second order.
-Then, taking the resulting derivatives with respect to $x$ out of the integral (using the dominated derivative theorem), we obtain the following $k$-dependent Schr\"odinger equation with drift
+where we posed $K = k-k_0$ and $\Omega(k,m) = \omega(k,m)-\omega_0$, with $\omega_0 = \omega(k_0,m)$.
+It is convenient to take $x,t$ to be real-valued continuous variable by extending the Fourier transform in Eq.~\eqref{eq:smoothstatetimet} to real $x,t$.
+We derive the integral in Eq.~\eqref{eq:smoothstatetimet} with respect to $t$, and expand $\Omega$ vs $k$ around $k_0$ up to the second order.
+Then, taking the resulting derivatives with respect to $x$ out of the integral (using the dominated derivative theorem), we obtain the following dispersive differential equation with drift

 with the drift constant $v$ and the diffusion constant $D$ depending on $k$ and $m$ as follows